January 9, 2022

 The Newsletter also featured articles introducing the special language of the Internet in "Cyberjargon," authored by Michael McDonald and Paul Findon, as well as articles on such topics as the identifying trails left by users of the Internet, Adobe's Acrobat software, and graphics file formats for publishing.

 In April 1999, SWET Kansai was relaunched with a talk by translator Juliet Carpenter, and under the leadership of Richard Sadowsky, Darlene Davidovic, Kay Vreeland, and Gretchen Mittwer, has continued an intermittent but steady succession of workshops, panel discussions, and lectures.
 A locally maintained list of members was created and intra-regional communication helped rouse interest and networking among Kansai members.
 Social events have provided opportunities for isolated members to meet face-to-face.
-Reports of SWET Kansai activities reach all members of SWET through the Newsletter.
+Reports of SWET Kansai activities reached all members of SWET through the Newsletter.

 From Newsletter No. 89 (June 2000) and Newsletter No. 91 (December 2000)